 Use the following flowchart to figure out the responses to the above questions:

-When treating the service account as an identity, you can grant a role to a service account, enabling it to access a resource (such as a project).
+When thinking of the service account as an identity, you can grant a role to a service account, allowing it to access a resource (such as a project).

-When treating a service account as a resource, you can grant permission to a user to access that service account.
-You can grant the Owner, Editor, Viewer, or Service Account User role to a user to access the service account.
+When thinking of a service account as a resource, you can grant roles to other users to access or manage that service account.

 Granting access to service accounts